Most Unbreakable NBA Records

 Malone, who was nicknamed "Chairman of the Boards," also benefits from the fact that offensive and defensive rebounds weren’t tracked separately during the early days of the NBA, so we only have the total rebounds for guys like Wilt Chamberlain and Bill Russell.

-29 Minutes in a Game Without Any Points, Rebounds, Assists, Steals or Blocks
+7. Single-Game Minutes With No Points, Rebounds, Assists, Steals or Blocks (29)

 Year: 2011